AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/settings/customize-your-landing-page-urls-with-a-cname-administration.md

    ![](assets/image2014-9-16-13-3a9-3a44.png)

-1. Na guia **Landing page** , copie a string de conta na seção Configurações.
+1. Na guia **Landing page**, copie a string de conta da seção Configurações.

    ![](assets/image2014-9-16-13-3a9-3a57.png)